ismailhammounou/db2ixf/docs/markdown/getting-started.md

         print(row)
 ```

-In this example, the `IXFParser` is initialized with a file-like object `f`, and
+In this example, the `IXFParser` is initialized with a file-like object `f`, and the `parse` method is used to retrieve
-the `parse` method is used to retrieve the parsed rows as a list of
+the parsed rows as a list of dictionaries.

-dictionaries.
+???+ danger "Attention"

+    Parsing can lead to data loss in case the found or the detected encoding is
+    not able to decode some extracted fields/columns.

+    Parser tries to decode using:
+      1. The found encoding (found in the column record)
+      2. Other encodings like cp437
+      3. The detected encoding using a third party package (chardet)
+      4. Encodings like utf-8 and utf-32
+      5. Ignore errors which can lead to data loss !

+    Before use the package in production, try to test in debug mode so you can
+    detect data loss.

 #### Converting to JSON

 You can convert the parsed data to JSON format and save it to a file.
-Here's an
+Here's an example:
-example:

 ```python
 # coding=utf-8